 The results of this study lead to some simple conclusions.
-Walking is excellent exercise for longevity, even if it does not result in weight loss.
-Focus on exercising more often if you can’t workout as intensively due to injury or schedule.
+Walking is an excellent exercise for longevity, even if it does not result in weight loss.
+Focus on exercising more often if you can’t work out as intensively due to injury or schedule.
 Physiological benefits include reduced blood pressure, reduced cholesterol, and reduced chance of osteoporosis.

 Fitness, Brain Health, and Longevity

 When it comes to brain health, exercise is critical to longevity.
 Cardiovascular exercise is particularly important for senior citizens because it helps preserve cognitive function and protects against life-threatening strokes.
 Regular exercise and physical fitness also keeps blood pressure low and blood vessels healthy, which results in lower rates of Alzheimer’s, Parkinson’s and depression.